-The administration shall also have the authority to suspend a student from transportation services whose conduct while awaiting or receiving transportation violates the standards set forth above in this policy.
+The administration shall also have the authority to suspend a student from transportation services whose conduct while awaiting or receiving transportation violates the standards set forth above in this policy for not more than ten (10) consecutive school days.
+In such cases.

-- A. When suspension of a student is deemed by administration to be an appropriate disciplinary consequence, the following procedures shall be followed: - 1.
-Unless an emergency situation exists, no student shall be suspended prior to having an informal hearing before the Principal or designee at which the student is informed of the reasons for the disciplinary action and given an opportunity to respond.
-In the event of an emergency, the informal hearing shall be held as soon after the suspension as possible. - 2.
-Evidence of past disciplinary problems which have led to removal from a classroom, suspension, or expulsion of a student who is the subject of an informal hearing may be received by the Principal, but only considered in the determination of the length of suspensions.
+- A. When suspension of a student is deemed by administration to be an appropriate disciplinary consequence, the following procedures shall be followed: - 1.-Unless an emergency situation exists, no student shall be suspended prior to

+1. having an informal hearing before the Principal or designee at which the student is informed of the chargesreasons for the disciplinary action and given an opportunity to respond.
+In the event of an emergency, the informal hearing shall be held as soon after the suspension as possible.